camaialex/repo-research/working/ref/Bcl6.md

-#ref #protein #immune #t-cell
+#ref #protein #immune #t-cell #MED

 _From Wikipedia_

 Bcl-6 (B-cell lymphoma 6) is a protein that in humans is encoded by the BCL6 gene.
 BCL6 is a master transcription factor for regulation of T follicular helper cells ([[follicular helper T-cell|TFH]] cells) proliferation.
 BCL6 has three evolutionary conserved structural domains.
-The interaction of these domains with corepressors allows for germinal center development and leads to [[B-cell]] proliferation.
+The interaction of these domains with corepressors allows for germinal center development and leads to [[B cell]] proliferation.

 Bcl-6 is a master transcription factor for the regulation of T follicular helper cells (TFH cells).
 Bcl-6 is expressed when the cytokines [[IL-6]] and/or [[IL-21]] are recognized; these cytokines can be produced by antigen presenting cells (APCs: B cells, [[dendritic cell]]s, or [[macrophage]]s) when activated.
 This occurs when a naïve T helper cell recognizes antigen and needs to migrate to the follicle as a T follicular helper cell (TFH cell).
 TFH cells are vital to the generation of germinal centers in the follicles of secondary lymphoid organs, where B cells divide and help fight infections.